 • You can enter the office at your scheduled appointment time or if you would prefer to wait in your car, you can call from the car and we will let you know when you can enter.
 We will allow greater time between patients so there is minimal to no waiting.
 We will reduce the number of patients in the reception area at any one time for social distancing.
 In addition, unless you need assistance, please do not bring any visitors with you.

 • We have a sanitizing station in the foyer as you enter our office.
 This station will have hand sanitizer and instructions for use.
 We ask you to wear your own face mask, but we will have masks available if you need one.
-Hand sanitization and wearing a mask is required.
+Hand sanitization and wearing a mask is recommended.

 • You may see that our reception area will no longer offer magazines, pamphlets or newspapers since those items are difficult to clean and disinfect.
 Appropriately spaced separated seating will be available if needed.
 The reception area and bathrooms will be disinfected on a strict routine schedule.
 A clear barrier will be present between you and the administrative staff.
 The administrative staff will also be wearing masks.

 • Appointments will be managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.